Vikh110/Vikh110/README.md

 I'm currently pursuing an MBA in Business Analytics from Symbiosis International University.

 ## 🌟 What I Bring to the Table

 - **Strong Analytical Skills**: My background in Physics, combined with extensive data analysis experience, allows me to tackle complex problems and derive actionable insights.
 - **Technical Proficiency**: Skilled in Python, SQL, Power BI, Tableau, and Excel for data analysis and visualization.
 - **Project Management**: Experience in handling data-driven projects from inception to completion, ensuring high-quality deliverables.

 ## 🌱 What I Have Worked On

 - **Movie Ratings Analysis**: A data analysis project focused on understanding trends and patterns in movie ratings.
 - **AirBnB Listing Analysis**: Analyzing Paris AirBnB listings to assess the impact of regulatory changes.
 - **CRM Dashboard**: Developed an interactive Power BI dashboard to optimize customer relationship management.

 ## 🎓 Educational Background

 - **MBA in Business Analytics** (Ongoing): Symbiosis International University.
-- **B.Sc. in Physics**: Developed a solid foundation in mathematical physics, quantum mechanics, and computational simulations using C++/Scilab.
+- **B.Sc.
+Honours in Physics**: Developed a solid foundation in Linear Algebra, Multivariate Calculus, Mathematical physics, Statistical Mechanics, and computational simulations using C++/Scilab.
-- **Google Data Analytics Specialization**: Acquired skills in data cleaning, analysis, visualization, and SQL.
+- **Google Data Analytics Specialization**: Acquired skills in data cleaning, analysis, visualization.

 ## 🔧 Technical Skills

 - **Programming Languages**: Python, SQL
 - **Data Visualization**: Tableau, Power BI, Excel
 - **Tools & Platforms**: GitHub, Jupyter, pgAdmin, PowerPoint

 ## 💼 Professional Experience

 - **Business Data Analyst**: Gained hands-on experience in data analysis, dashboard creation, and reporting.
 - **Data Analytics Intern**: Worked independently on data analytics projects, gaining valuable experience in real-world scenarios.

 ## 🎉 Fun Fact About Me

 When I'm not diving deep into datasets or building interactive dashboards, you can find me immersed in the world of philosophy.

 📚 I'm a big fan of Indian and Western philosophy, and I've read a variety of books on these subjects.
 The concepts of Advaitvada and Strict Monism?
 Absolutely fascinating!

 And if you ever want to chat about philosophy, just mention Immanuel Kant—he's my favorite philosopher.
 His ideas on metaphysics and epistemology have left quite an impression on me!